-Put some instructions for anyone who wants to try my project.
+Some instructions for anyone who wants to try my project.

-Just posting this here as well for reference or any questions.
+Posting this here as well for reference or any questions.

 If you want to use it on a mac you just change jit.dx.grab. to the normal jit.qt.grab and you won’t need midiyoke you lucky people.

 What you need.
 A camera or webcam, A red or green light both is great, some sort of DAW with midi instruments is ideal, midiyoke for linking midi to DAW from max